surge-synthesizer/surge/README.md

 # Surge XT

-**If you are a musician looking to use Surge, please download the appropriate binary [from our website](https://surge-synthesizer.github.io).
+**If you are a musician looking to use Surge XT, please download the appropriate binary [from our website](https://surge-synthesizer.github.io).
 Surge Synth Team makes regular releases for all supported platforms.**